Back to the top

 • Both hatchery fin clipped and Wild Coho (Silver) salmon may be weighed in to qualify for prizes.
 All participants agree to comply with all current WDFW rules for each area.
 WDFW enforcement may be present at the weigh in.

-• You must be in line, with your fish, by 2:00 p.m. to be eligible to weigh in your fish.
+• You must be in line with your fish by 2:00 p.m. to be eligible to weigh in your fish.
 Time will be determined by derby official cell phone.
 No exceptions!
+Failure to be in line by 2:00 p.m. will result in immediate disqualification.

-• Derby officials reserve the right to disqualify any fish that appears to have been tampered with, per the rules designated herein.
+• Derby officials reserve the right to disqualify any fish that appears to have been tampered or altered, per the rules designated herein.

 • In the event of a tie, the time of weigh-in shall determine the winner (earliest fish wins).